-October 2012 for conditions on the minor storage and decanting of diesel in CAG buildings.
-Tenants are still required to consult and obtain approval from CAG AES FPS before proceeding to store and dispense / decant diesel in their units to avoid contravening SCDF regulations and CAG tenancy agreements.
+12.1.4 For conditions on the minor storage and decanting of diesel in CAG buildings, reference can be made to the latest SS 532.
+Tenants are still required to inform CAG AES FPS before proceeding to store and dispense / decant diesel in their units to avoid contravening SCDF regulations and CAG tenancy agreements.

-Chapter 13 - Welding and Hot Works
+Chapter 13 - Hot Works